Danny Burch: Teaming with Oney Lorcan (2017–2022)

 From August, Burch would begin a feud with Oney Lorcan, after the two traded victories, they would go on to form a tag team and would feud with Riddick Moss and Tino Sabbatelli.
 In early 2018 they would take part in the Dusty Rhodes Tag Team Classic, but were eliminated in the first round.
 On 29 April 2018, Burch signed a full-time contract with WWE again.
 Burch and Lorcan would go on to face The Undisputed Era (Kyle O'Reilly and Roderick Strong) at NXT Takeover: Chicago in a losing effort.

 On 24 September 2019 Burch made his 205 Live debut when he and his tag team partner, Oney Lorcan defeated the WWE Cruiserweight Champion Drew Gulak and Tony Nese.

 On 30 January 2020 Burch returned to NXT UK to team up with Oney Lorcan in a tag team match defeating The Hunt (Primate and Wild Boar).
 They then teamed up again on the 13 February episode of NXT UK in a non-title match against the NXT UK Tag Team Champions Gallus (Mark Coffey and Wolfgang) but failed to beat them.
 On the May 20 episode of NXT, Lorcan and Burch defeated Ever-Rise and proceeded to call out the NXT Tag Team Champions Imperium (Marcel Barthel and Fabian Aichner) afterwards by mocking their signature pose.
 The following week, they challenged them for the NXT Tag Team Titles but were defeated by Breezango (Tyler Breeze and Fandango) in a No #1 Contender's match.

 On 21 October episode of NXT, after Undisputed Era members Bobby Fish and Roderick Strong were taken out, Lorcan and Burch replaced them in an NXT Tag Team Championship match.
 They won the titles by defeating Breezango (Tyler Breeze and Fandango) with help from Pat McAfee, turning heel in the process.
 On 23 March 2021, William Regal vacated the NXT Tag Team Championship after Burch suffered a shoulder injury.

-On the September 7 edition of NXT, Burch and Lorcan challenged MSK for the titles but were defeated.
+On the 7 September edition of NXT, Burch and Lorcan challenged MSK for the titles but were defeated.
 After the match both Holland and Dunne attacked Lorcan & Burch thus ending their alliance.
-On November 4, Lorcan was released from his WWE contract, disbanding their team.
-On January 5, 2022, Burch was released from his WWE contract.
+On 4 November Lorcan was released from his WWE contract, disbanding their team.
+On 5 January 2022 Burch was released from his WWE contract.

+Return to the independent circuit (2023–present)

+On 13 January 2023 Stone returned to the ring following his release from WWE.
+In his first match back, he competed for Coastal Championship Wrestling in Kissimmee, Florida.

+All Elite Wrestling (2024)

+On 27 April 2024, under his Martin Stone name, debuted for All Elite Wrestling during an episode of AEW Collision, losing to Rush.